Lam Research sees mostly stable demand for chip gear

 "We're all seeing the same thing.
 What we're saying is defined by the baselines we've previously communicated," Anstice said.

-Last month, Lam Research finalized its $3.3 billion purchase of smaller rival Novellus Systems as manufacturers and chip-gear makers wrestle with cutthroat competition, growing investment costs, waning PC sales growth and a weak economy.
+Last month, Lam Research finalized its $3.3 billion purchase of smaller rival Novellus Systems as manufacturers and chip-gear makers wrestle with cutthroat competition, waning PC sales growth and a weak economy.

 A bright spot for Fremont, California-based Lam Research and its rivals has been a boom in smartphones and tablets, which has fed demand for cutting-edge chips made at contract manufacturers like Taiwan's TSMC (2330.TW).